Wdboyes13/MicroBit-ARM-Assembly/README.md

 [micro:bit developer](https://tech.microbit.org/hardware/schematic/#v2-pinmap)
 ** **
 The Makefile and Linker Script are from [this repo](https://github.com/cpmpercussion/microbit-v2-baremetal/)
-Which was also my ispiration
+Which was also where i got the idea to do this from